sandeep-pulalaka07/Chess-Game/README.md

 # Chess-Game
-Chess is a board game for two players
+Chess is a board game for two players initial